stjoh1sr2/BuffBud/README.md

 A less convienient way to run the BuffBud application is through the Eclipse IDE.
 First, you must import the program into the IDE, and secondly, you must resolve any issues and run the main method (application.Launcher).

 #### Importing into Eclipse
-1. Unzip the downloaded BuffBudFX.zip file.
+1. Unzip the downloaded BuffBud.zip file.
 2. Open up Eclipse and navigate to the "Package Explorer" tab.
 3. Right click in an empty area and choose "Import" from the selection menu.
 4. On the import wizard, expand the folder "Maven" and select "Existing Maven Projects".